• Skip to primary navigation

 What is Ube Biko?

-Ube Biko is the traditional Filipino sweet sticky rice cake made with glutinous rice, coconut milk and brown sugar then mixed with ube halaya and ube extract plus latik toppings for a delicious twist.
+Ube Biko is a classic Filipino biko recipe made with glutinous rice, coconut milk and brown sugar then mixed with ube halaya and ube extract plus latik toppings for a delicious twist.

 This ube flavored sticky rice cake is packed with sweetness and nutrients in one.
-It’s a popular Filipino dessert or snack that is super easy to make and can be served in any occasion.
+It's a popular Filipino dessert or snack that is super easy to make and can be served in any occasion with the whole family.
 If you love kakanin or sweet desserts, give this ube biko a try.
 It will surely satisfy your cravings for a sweet treat!

 • Add a knotted pandan leaf while steaming the glutinous rice for fragrance, if you like.